Having Lead Extraction

 Venogram, to look at the veins around the device

-Blood tests, to check your overall health
+Blood tests, to check your overall health as well as to prepare for a blood transfusion if needed

 Getting ready for your procedure